Skip to Main Content

 Noncompetes Are Created by Employers for Employers

 Noncompete agreements are created by employers for employers.
 Employees never have a real chance to negotiate these agreements.
 We have written extensively about this topic, Read Here.
 Noncompetition agreements serve no valid or reasonable purpose to protect the interests of employees, only employers.
 Noncompete agreements are an overreach by employers, whose interests are already protected by Confidentiality and Proprietary Information Agreements.
 Read More Here.
-Employers say it further protects their competitive advantages, trade secrets and other corporate proprietary information.
-That is a lie, told repeatedly by the pro-employer lobby groups and the defense bar that support them.
-Employees are now restricted from gainful employment more than any time in this country’s work history to their financial detriment.
+Employers say it further protects their competitive advantages, trade secrets, and other corporate proprietary information.
+That is a lie, told repeatedly by the pro-employer lobby groups and the defense bar that supports them.
+Employees are now restricted from gainful employment more than at any time in this country’s work history to their financial detriment.

 How Did This Issue Become So Bad?

 How did employers cause this calamity?
 The facts are simple to understand.
 No one noticed the widespread use of this default employment practice covering 30 million employees according to the FTC.
 No one noticed the financial costs to employees, until today.
 Employees are not organized and politicians sought only to align themselves with the business lobby such as the Chamber of Commerce or SHRM.
-It is exactly this decentralized and unorganized nature of nonunionized employees, roughly a 160 million strong, that employers across the spectrum abuse and mistreat employees and executives with noncompete agreements.
+It is exactly this decentralized and unorganized nature of nonunionized employees, roughly 160 million strong, that employers across the spectrum abuse and mistreat employees and executives with non-compete agreements.
 How certain am I of this fact, because I watch the endless flow of noncompete cases come through our offices.
-In every case we have litigated, the employee never negotiated the noncompete agreement, had no say in the matter, was told to sign it or lose the job opportunity after they were already hired etc. These default employment practices have to stop, they are abusive and restrict trade in the U.S. economy.
+In every case we have litigated, the employee never negotiated the non-compete agreement, had no say in the matter, was told to sign it, or lost the job opportunity after they were already hired, etc. These default employment practices have to stop, they are abusive and restrict trade in the U.S. economy.
 This is not a political issue and neither party can claim it as a weapon.
 Companies, large and small, run or owned by members from both political parties use noncompete agreements.
 Employers who force noncompete agreements on employees derive the same financial benefit, i.e., profits and competitive control of the labor market, at an enormous expense to individual employees.

 The Beginning of the End

-The FTC’s proposed ban on noncompete agreements marks the beginning of the end of abusive management practices that has enveloped the nation’s workforce since the founding of this country.
-Yes, that is how long employers have used noncompete agreements.
-Other onerous default management practices such as forced arbitration (now prohibited in sex discrimination cases), forced confidentiality of settlements, lack of employee privacy, lack of freedom of speech at work in the private sector and the ubiquitous employment-at-will rule, all strip employees of basic civil rights and negotiation power, and in some instances promote discrimination.
+The FTC’s proposed ban on noncompete agreements marks the beginning of the end of abusive management practices that have enveloped the nation’s workforce since the founding of this country.
+Yes, that is how long employers have used non-compete agreements.
+Other onerous default management practices such as forced arbitration (now prohibited in sex discrimination cases), forced confidentiality of settlements, lack of employee privacy, lack of freedom of speech at work in the private sector, and the ubiquitous employment-at-will rule, all strip employees of basic civil rights and negotiation power, and in some instances promote discrimination.
 Employees are indispensable to the operations and profitability of all companies.
-Employers dehumanize employees down to their human capital quotient for capitalism purposes.
-We should all be mindful not to break the collective backs of our nation’s workforce and recognize them for what they really mean to our economy as a whole.
+Employers dehumanize employees down to their human capital quotient for capitalist purposes.
+We should all be mindful not to break the collective backs of our nation’s workforce and recognize them for what they mean to our economy as a whole.
 We need to bring more fairness and transparency to the workplace.

-If you would like more information about this topic or employment law and noncompetition agreements, please contact our employment attorneys at Carey & Associates, P.C. at 475-242-8317.
+If you would like more information about this topic or employment law and noncompetition agreements, please contact our employment attorneys at Carey & Associates, P.C. at 203-255-4150.
 Thank you and be well.